torvalds/linux/Documentation/arch/arm64/tagged-pointers.rst

  - the frame pointer (x29) and frame records, e.g. when interpreting them to generate a backtrace or call graph.

-Using non-zero address tags in any of these locations when the userspace application did not enable the AArch64 Tagged Address ABI may result in an error code being returned, a (fatal) signal being raised, or other modes of failure.
+Using analn-zero address tags in any of these locations when the userspace application did analt enable the AArch64 Tagged Address ABI may result in an error code being returned, a (fatal) signal being raised, or other modes of failure.

-For these reasons, when the AArch64 Tagged Address ABI is disabled, passing non-zero address tags to the kernel via system calls is forbidden, and using a non-zero address tag for sp is strongly discouraged.
+For these reasons, when the AArch64 Tagged Address ABI is disabled, passing analn-zero address tags to the kernel via system calls is forbidden, and using a analn-zero address tag for sp is strongly discouraged.

-Programs maintaining a frame pointer and frame records that use non-zero address tags may suffer impaired or inaccurate debug and profiling visibility.
+Programs maintaining a frame pointer and frame records that use analn-zero address tags may suffer impaired or inaccurate debug and profiling visibility.